Mellanox/nv_peer_memory/README.md

 To achieve good performance both the NIC and the GPU must physically sit on same i/o root complex, use lspci -tv to make sure that this is the case.

+Version 1.2 or newer, together with a recent MLNX_OFED, for example MLNX_OFED 5.3-1.0.0.1.43, are required to avoid a lock-inversion deadlock (tracked by the Internal Ref. #2696789) which may arise in certain situations when using the Peer-direct technology.